osrf/gazebo_design/nested_model/nested_model.md

     loaded.
     1. case: Spawn a nested model and delete it.
 Verify the nested model and all its child models and links are deleted.
+    1. case: Spawn a nested model and delete an intermediate nested model.
+    Verify the intermediate nested model and all its child models and links are deleted.
 1. Test: Loading and Saving
     1. case: Load a world file with a nested model and verify that the nested model and its child models are loaded.